aoloe/libregraphics-manual-scribus-development/README.md

 The old files have been moved to `content_old/` and will be deleted as soon all the content has been copied over in the new file(s).

+You can contribute by forking, branching and request a pull... as described in this manual.

 ## Resources:

 - handout/scribus\_development/scribus\_development.txt